Evolution of Cosmic Voids in the Schrodinger-Poisson Formalism: Cosmological Solutions

 For the following we assume a flat universe (with $\kappa = 0$).
 We begin here by taking the well known cosmological result for the evolution of the density field under a globally defined cosmic time, $t$, given by

 Under spherical symmetry the Laplacian operator is simply

+where r here is now the radial variable $r = |x|$.
 This density evolution obtained previously can be substituted into Equation (\ref{eq:poisson}) to obtain an equation for the gravitational potential $V$.
 This allows the calculation of $\phi$ by substitution into Equation (\ref{eq:schrodgen}), resulting in the wave-function $\psi$, as shown in \cite{johnston2009cosmological}:

 where $\lambda \equiv \frac{3}{2} \sqrt{\Lambda c^2 / 3}$.
 We therefore also find

 Also following \cite{johnston2009cosmological}, a series expansion of $\rho = \alpha^2$ and $\phi/r^2$ about $\Lambda = 0$ provides the well known results of $\rho \propto t^2$ and $V = r^2/9t^2$ for this particular case.